arunsadhasivam/SystemDesign/InterviewPresentationFormat/Readme.md

      client ->call to dns to get the nearest Point of presence.

+    Indexing -> read the content in db and do indexing of the words for faster search processing.

     AWS S3 - Object Store

     Reverse Proxy vs Load Balancer